STS-119: March 15 (Flight day 1, Launch)

 Space Shuttle Discovery launched on time at 19:43 EDT without any issues.
 Upon initial review of early ascent imagery, mission managers did not see anything out of the ordinary with debris at launch.
 "We didn't see anything at all in the first quick look," noted Bill Gerstenmaier, Associate Administrator for Space Operations, during the post-launch news conference.
 "I've seen a lot of launches," commented Launch Director Michael D. Leinbach during the conference, "and this was the most visibly beautiful launch I've ever seen."
 After reaching orbit, the STS-119 crew got to work on their orbit operations, opening the payload bay doors, deploying the Ku band antenna, and activating and checking out the shuttle's robotic arm.
 The crew also downlinked the imagery taken of the external tank separation.

 Bat stowaway

 During the countdown a bat was seen to be resting on the external tank.
 What was originally believed to be a fruit bat was revealed to have been a free-tailed bat that clung onto the fuel tank during the launch.
-NASA observers had believed the bat would fly off once the shuttle started to launch, but it did not, and it was probably shaken off and incinerated by the rocket exhaust.
+NASA observers had believed the bat would fly off once the shuttle started to launch, but it did not, and continued to remain on the external tank as the shuttle lifted off.
+It was probably shaken off and incinerated by the rocket exhaust.
 A bat doctor, analyzing pictures, believed the bat had a broken wing which made it unable to fly off.